 - 19. A rotating space station is said to create "artificial gravity"-a loosely-defined term used for an acceleration that would be crudely similar to gravity.
 The outer wall of the rotating space station would become a floor for the astronauts, and centripetal acceleration supplied by the floor would allow astronauts to exercise and maintain muscle and bone strength more naturally than in non-rotating space environments.
-If the space station is 200 m in diameter, what angular velocity would produce an "artificial gravity" of 9.80 m/s at the rim? - 20.
+If the space station is 200 m in diameter, what angular velocity would produce an "artificial gravity" of 9.80 m/s2 at the rim? - 20.
 At takeoff, a commercial jet has a 60.0 m/s speed.
-Its tires have a diameter of 0.850 m.

-(a) At how many rev/min are the tires rotating?(b) What is the centripetal acceleration at the edge of the tire?

-(c) With what force must a determined

-$1.00 \times 10^{-15}$ kg bacterium cling to the rim?

-(d) Take the ratio of this force to the bacterium's weight.

-21. Integrated Concepts
+Its tires have a diameter of 0.850 m. - (a) At how many rev/min are the tires rotating? - (b) What is the centripetal acceleration at the edge of the tire? - (c) With what force must a determined 1.00×10^{-15} kg bacterium cling to the rim? (d) Take the ratio of this force to the bacterium's weight. - 21.
+Integrated Concepts

 Riders in an amusement park ride shaped like a Viking ship hung from a large pivot are rotated back and forth like a rigid pendulum.
 Sometime near the middle of the ride, the ship is momentarily motionless at the top of its circular arc.
 The ship then swings down under the influence of gravity.

-(a) Assuming negligible friction, find the speed of the riders at the bottom of its arc, given the system's center of mass travels in an arc having a radius of 14.0 m and the riders are near the center of mass.

-(b) What is the centripetal acceleration at the bottom of the arc?

-(c) Draw a free body diagram of the forces acting on a rider at the bottom of the arc.
+The speed at the bottom of the arc is 23.4 m/s.

-(d) Find the force exerted by the ride on a 60.0 kg rider and compare it to her weight.

-(e) Discuss whether the answer seems reasonable.

-22. Unreasonable Results
+- (a) What is the centripetal acceleration at the bottom of the arc? - (b) Draw a free body diagram of the forces acting on a rider at the bottom of the arc. - (c) Find the force exerted by the ride on a 60.0 kg rider and compare it to her weight. - (d) Discuss whether the answer seems reasonable. - 22.
+Unreasonable Results

 A mother pushes her child on a swing so that his speed is 9.00 m/s at the lowest point of his path.
-The swing is suspended 2.00 m above the child's center of mass. (a) What is the magnitude of the centripetal acceleration of the child at the low point?
+The swing is suspended 2.00 m above the child's center of mass.

-(b) What is the magnitude of the force the child exerts on the seat if his mass is 18.0 kg?

-(c) What is unreasonable about these results?

-(d) Which premises are unreasonable or inconsistent?
+- (a) What is the magnitude of the centripetal acceleration of the child at the low point? - (b) What is the magnitude of the force the child exerts on the seat if his mass is 18.0 kg? - (c) What is unreasonable about these results? - (d) Which premises are unreasonable or inconsistent?

-23. (a) A 22.0 kg child is riding a playground merry-goround that is rotating at 40.0 rev/min.
-What centripetal force must she exert to stay on if she is 1.25 m from its center?

-(b) What centripetal force does she need to stay on an amusement park merry-go-round that rotates at 3.00 rev/min if she is 8.00 m from its center?(c) Compare each force with her weight.

-- 24. Calculate the centripetal force on the end of a 100 m (radius) wind turbine blade that is rotating at 0.5 rev/s.
+- 23. (a) A 22.0 kg child is riding a playground merry-goround that is rotating at 40.0 rev/min.
+What centripetal force must she exert to stay on if she is 1.25 m from its center? - (b) What centripetal force does she need to stay on an amusement park merry-go-round that rotates at 3.00 rev/min if she is 8.00 m from its center? - (c) Compare each force with her weight. - 24.
+Calculate the centripetal force on the end of a 100 m (radius) wind turbine blade that is rotating at 0.5 rev/s.
 Assume the mass is 4 kg. - 25.
 What is the ideal banking angle for a gentle turn of 1.20 km radius on a highway with a 105 km/h speed limit (about 65 mi/h), assuming everyone travels at the limit? - 26.
-What is the ideal speed to take a 100 m radius curve banked at a 20.0° angle? - 27. (a) What is the radius of a bobsled turn banked at 75.0° and taken at 30.0 m/s, assuming it is ideally banked? (b) Calculate the centripetal acceleration. - (c) Does this acceleration seem large to you?
+What is the ideal speed to take a 100 m radius curve banked at a 20.0° angle? - 27. (a) What is the radius of a bobsled turn banked at 75.0° and taken at 30.0 m/s, assuming it is ideally banked? - (b) Calculate the centripetal acceleration. - (c) Does this acceleration seem large to you?